zkoss/zkessentials-book/README.md

 ```
 - Line 10\~17: Specify URL and related data for each menu item's configuration.

-The following codes show how to redirect a user to an independent page
+The following code shows how to redirect a user to an independent page
 when users click a menu item in the sidebar.

 **Controller for page-based navigation**